islamtalha01/Calender_Carousal-CT/README.md

 ## <a name="api"></a>API

-The `CalenderCarousalContainer` component can be used by wrapping it in the `CalendarProvider`, both imported from `Calender-Carousel`.
+The `CalenderCarousalContainer` component can be used by wrapping it in the `CalendarProvider`, both imported from `calender-carousal-package-react-ts`.
 All of the calendar’s state management and date logic are bundled in `useCalendar` custom hook.

 ## <a name="components"></a>Components&nbsp;